openvswitch/ovs/Documentation/howto/ssl.rst

 Switch Key Generation with Self-Signed Certificates
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-If you are using self-signed certificates (see "SSL Concepts for OpenFlow"),
+If you are using self-signed certificates (see
-this is one way to create an acceptable certificate for your controller to
+`SSL/TLS Concepts for OpenFlow`_), this is one way to create an acceptable
-approve.
+certificate for your controller to approve.

 1. Run the following command on the Open vSwitch itself::